vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 addresses match for both complete and used-only synth selection.
 Temporary probes and capture hooks are not committed.
 Real-file parity remains unverified.

+## Keep Prism decode state and flow beside their operands

+Prism's stateful discovery walker now follows the compiler's decoded control flow instead of maintaining a second opcode dispatch and rereading branch operands.
+Duration-mode and subtrack-mode changes update decode state in their existing command cases.
+The walker retains its breadth-first order, first reachable interpretation, single return-address behavior, and discovery of the encoded continuation after an infinite repeat.
+Its visit key uses structural comparison rather than repeating every decode-state member in a tuple.

+This removes **23 production lines** and, more importantly, removes a second place that had to know instruction layouts and version-specific branch aliases.
+The removed raw reads could throw after the compiler had already diagnosed a truncated jump, repeat, call, or subtrack-mode command.
+Such commands now stop through the compiler's existing unsupported/end transition.

+All 21 CTest targets pass.
+New regression cases cover state carried through calls, finite/infinite repeat discovery, and 46 truncated control/mode encodings across the three driver profiles.
+An ignored differential probe compiles both old and new Prism implementations with ASan/UBSan: 1,800 generated decoded programs and source maps match, as do 180 serialized MIDI outputs.
+The changed malformed-input behavior is covered separately by the regression cases.
+No real-file corpus is configured; these checks establish fixture/generated-input coverage only.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding